kiboschool/course-industry-experience-1/src/lessons/goal-setting/intro.md

 - Identify the steps you need to take to achieve your goals
 - Develop a S.M.A.R.T plan to achieve your goals

-## **Focus Mode**

-This lesson will require you to think deeply, analyze critically and plan accordingly.
-As such, ensure that you are in a quiet environment with no distractions and optimum conditions to facilitate the reflection and planning exercises.

 ## Sections